AmenArbia/travel-app/README.md

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

-## Contributing

-Thank you for considering contributing to Travel-Demo!
-If you would like to contribute, please fork the repository and submit a pull request.

-## License

-Travel-Demo is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).